4 Causes And Symptoms Of Growing Pains In Children

 • Wearing supportive shoes during the day.

 1. Over-the-counter (OTC) medications: Some children may feel extreme pain at night, which can affect their sleep.
-Thus, the doctor may prescribe OTC pain-relieving drugs, such as ibuprofen, acetaminophen, or naproxen for recovery.
+Thus, the doctor may prescribe an OTC painkiller for kids, such as ibuprofen, acetaminophen, or naproxen for recovery.
 These medications alleviate inflammation in the joints and muscles, and hence, reduce the pain.
 Note: Do not give aspirin, a non-steroidal anti-inflammatory drug (NSAID), to children under 16 years unless the doctor suggests (2).

 protip_icon Things to know